trstlabs/intento-portal/README.md

 The app configuration, feature flags, etc., is located in the .env config file.

 To configure the app, you will need to swap the demo example configuration set with your chain information and add your tokens and ibc assets information.

+Configure RPC and rest endpoints in public/chain_info.local.json and IBC info in public/ibc_assets.json.

 ### Chain configuration